Finnish icebreakers clear a polar path

 An ice-testing basin contributes to Aker Arctic’s ability to stay at the top of its field.
 The company conducts ice model tests for its vessels prior to construction.
 It also maintains the world’s most extensive database on ice performance.

-Clients for icebreakers include governments, shipping companies in need of reliable cargo vessels, and the oil and gas industry with its plans for drilling activities.
+Clients for icebreakers include governments, shipping companies in need of reliable cargo vessels, and the oil and gas industry.

 Innovative concepts for sustainable shipping

-New environmental regulations such as the Environmental Efficiency Index, the Polar Code and the IMO sulphur emissions directive need to be followed closely.
-They mean that companies such as Aker Arctic have to adapt their designs to match the applicable rules, and must constantly find new ways to do things more efficiently.
+Environmental regulations mean that companies such as Aker Arctic have to adapt their designs to match the applicable rules, and must constantly find new ways to do things more efficiently.

 “Our double-acting concept, where a ship moves ahead in open water and astern in ice, had a breakthrough in the Arctic many years ago,” says Niini.
 “These ships are able to work more independently and cost-efficiently in ice, and they use significantly less fuel compared to conventional ships.